wayneparrott/rclnodejs_template/README.md

 ## Tips and Notes
-* **When working from the commandline don't forget to setup your environment by running one of the setup.[bash, ps1, sh, zsh]**
+* **When working from the commandline don't forget to configure your ROS2 environment by running one of the setup.[bash, ps1, sh, zsh]** files found in the /ros folder after running the npm build script, e.g., build-colcon.
-* I've only tested this project on Linux Ubuntu 18.04 and ros2 dashing.
+* My initial testing of this package has been limited to ros2 (v dashing), rclnodejs (v0.10.2) and Linux Ubuntu (v18.04).
 * Please provide feedback on issues and improvement suggestions.
 * For TypeScript support, I created the rclnodejs-types project with *.d.ts files for rclnodejs.
 These typings are referenced in the project tsconfig.json file shown below: